 We probe the dynamics of high mobility quantum Hall systems using a novel coplanar wave-guide geometry, which gives us a huge dynamic range for high frequency measurements in continuous wave (CW) mode as well as time resolved measurements in the sub-nanosecond regime.
-Our 20ps time resolved measurements and the sub-nanosecond regime.
-Our 30 of edge magnetoplasmons.
+Our 20ps time resolved measurements allowed us to identify new soliton-like modes propagating on top of edge magnetoplasmons.
 Other results include high order EMPs, high frequency Onsager relations, and dissipative attenuation.